 Cook your large scallops for a short burst of time at high heat; you want a crust to form so the flesh will steam.
 Use a sauce to cook your bay scallops so they don’t get overheated and tough.

 Did you enjoy this guide?
-Let us know in the comments if you like scallops, how you prepare scallops and your favorite scallop recipes.
+Let us know if you like scallops, how you prepare scallops and your favorite scallop recipes.